mendix/docs/content/howto/monitoring-troubleshooting/debug-java-actions-remotely.md

 * Edit the server configuration
 * Configure remote debugging

-## 2 Prerequisites

-None.

-## 3 Editing the Server Configuration with Extra JVM Parameters
+## 2 Editing the Server Configuration with Extra JVM Parameters

-In this section, you will learn how to configure the security at the prototype/demo level.
+In this section, you will learn how to configure the security at the [Prototype / demo](../security/create-a-secure-app#prototype) level.
 Be aware that this level of security is only applicable for development/demo purposes.
 This level is available for the quick development of demo applications.
 It simulates security without the more complex configuration of data access.
-When deploying to the Mendix cloud, production security is mandatory.
+When deploying to the [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy), setting [Production](../security/create-a-secure-app#production) security is mandatory.

 To edit the server configuration with extra JVM parameters, follow these steps: